anuragmishracse/smart_image_classifier/README.md

 ## Note to community
 1. A lot of effort needs to be put in, as a community, to develop a systematic approach for hyperparameter tuning, hence suggestions/ ideas welcome.
 2. Pull requests are welcome for the above TODO or any other improvement.
-3. In case of any issue, open a new issue or contact me over email.
+3. In case of any issues/ queries, open a new issue or contact me over email.